 We often hear how there is a skills shortage in the software industry, and about the apparent gap between what people are taught in university and the “real world”.
 This is how Imperial College London aims to bridge this gap, providing students with relevant skills for industrial software engineering careers, and teaching tools and techniques for professional developer working in a modern team.

-There are dozens of Agile methods nowadays and more and more often we hear about Hybrid Agile, but what does that actually mean?
-This article provides a view on why it is important to have clarity around the term Hybrid Agile and what it has to mean to make sense.
-It provides guidance on circumstances when you could use the different kinds of methods.
+There are dozens of Agile methods nowadays and more and more often we hear about Hybrid Agile, but what does that mean?
+The author presents some thoughts on what Hybrid Agile actually means.
+2

 InfoQ interviewed Dave Snowden about applying leadership models, the Cynefin model and how it can be used for capturing requirements, scaling agile, and sustainable change.